joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 That said, you can implement the functionality to update the titles by following the approach below.

 To update the sql field you need to reload the form by
-1. sending the current form data to the server (by submitting the form),
+1. **sending the current form data** to the server (by submitting the form in your javascript code),
-2. passing the key value(s) from the current form data into the `user state` where they can be picked up by the SQL field, and,
-3. redisplaying the form via your View class and tmpl file
+2. **redisplaying the form** via your View class and tmpl file

+When you redisplay the form you inject the current form field values into the `Form` structure.
+The SQL field will then pick up the key value(s) from the `Form` structure, and perform the SQL query using these new values, in order to set the new options for the SQL HTML Select field.

 To **send the form data**, implement an onchange javascript listener against the category field, for example, by setting in the XML the file attribute